Purification and Perturbations of Communication and Repeated Games: Abusing Indifference

+A second interpretation of Abusing Indifference equilibria is as an agnostic benchmark for outcomes in nearby models.

-An upper-hemicontinuity argument generally shows that for slight perturbations (to agent payoffs/beliefs), the resulting equilibria will approximate equilibria of the Abusing Indifference model, thus the set of Abusing Indifference equilibria form an upper bound (set-theoretically, ie. limit equilibria will be a subset).
-However, the specific equilibria that survive depend on the perturbation: for example, \cite{B24} perturbs a class of `qualitative' cheap talk games by introducing sympathy to the sender's preference, finding only babbling equilibria survive.
+An upper-hemicontinuity argument generally shows that for slight perturbations (to agent payoffs/beliefs), the resulting equilibria will approximate equilibria of the Abusing Indifference model, thus the set of equilibria of the unperturbed game form an upper bound (in the set-theoretic sense) on the limit equilibria of nearby games.

+In a similar way, Abusing Indifference equilibria may be interpreted as $\epsilon$-equilibria, relaxing incentive constraints so that agents are only constrained to strategies that yield utility within $\epsilon$ of their best response utility ($\epsilon$ should be understood as a proxy for the private variance of preferences).